Break-Even Point Curves for PowerPoint

 - It helps to determine the change in profits if the price of a product is altered.

-- It helps to determine the amount of losses that could be continued if there is a sales decline.
+- It helps to determine the number of losses that could be continued if there is a sales decline.